-10.4 Proactive day to day duties of a C-19 Compliance Officer
+10.5 Proactive day to day duties of a C-19 Compliance Officer

-- Ensure staff in the workplace complete relevant COVID-19 Questionnaires / Declarations. - Being a constant workplace presence to monitor compliance with social distancing of 2 metres between all staff in the workplace (with the exception of planned close working).
-In instances where there is non-conformance with social distancing the C-19 Compliance Officer is to intervene. - Maintain a log of regular monitoring of COVID-19 controls in the workplace. - Ensure there is sufficient up to date signage erected in visible locations to educate all staff about the COVID-19 controls in the workplace. - At all times promote and coach good hygiene practises to all staff at work. - Ensure regular cleaning of welfare facilities, handrails, door handles, etc. is undertaken. - Ensure hand wash liquid/soap and hand sanitizers are replenished as required. - Check hot water and hand drying facilities are available. - Make representations to management with regards to any COVID-19 concerns raised by staff to the C-19 Compliance Officer. - Ensure all staff are adhering to staggered break time schedules and limiting numbers in canteens and smoking areas cognisant of the 2-metre social distancing guideline. - Ensure all staff leaving the workplace at designated breaks remove their work PPE and continue to adhere to social distancing guidelines, as applicable. - Report any areas of non-compliance to the area management and ensure these are addressed. - Consider provision of additional controls for exceptional circumstances - Keep up to date on HSE guidelines.
+- Ensure staff in the workplace complete relevant COVID-19 Questionnaires / Declarations. - Being a constant workplace presence to monitor compliance with current Public Health social distancing recommendations for all staff in the workplace (with the exception of planned close working).
+In instances where there is non-conformance with social distancing the C-19 Compliance Officer is to intervene. - Maintain a log of regular monitoring of COVID-19 controls in the workplace. - Ensure there is sufficient up to date signage erected in visible locations to educate all staff about the COVID-19 controls in the workplace. - At all times promote and coach good hygiene practises to all staff at work. - Ensure regular cleaning of welfare facilities, handrails, door handles, etc. is undertaken. - Ensure hand wash liquid/soap and hand sanitizers are replenished as required. - Check hot water and hand drying facilities are available. - Make representations to management with regards to any COVID-19 concerns raised by staff to the C-19 Compliance Officer. - Ensure all staff are adhering to staggered break time schedules and limiting numbers in canteens and smoking areas cognisant of the current Public Health social distancing recommendations. - Ensure all staff leaving the workplace at designated breaks remove their work PPE and continue to adhere to social distancing guidelines, as applicable. - Report any areas of non-compliance to the area management and ensure these are addressed. - Consider provision of additional controls for exceptional circumstances - Keep up to date on HSE guidelines.

-10.5 Reactive C-19 Compliance Officer duties
+10.6 Reactive C-19 Compliance Officer duties